 You need to ask for feedback

-It would be great if employees would walk right up to their managers and tell you exactly you the feedback you need to hear in a friendly, approachable way.
-Unfortunately, we know that doesn’t happen, which is why open door policies fail.
+It would be great if employees would walk right up to their managers and tell you exactly the feedback you need to hear in a friendly, approachable way.
+Unfortunately, we know that doesn’t happen, which is one of many reasons why open door policies fail.

 To get feedback, you need to make it clear that you want feedback.
 As Ed Catmull, cofounder of Pixar learned, you need to ask:

 While working on Toy Story, Pixar co-founder Ed Catmull had an open-door policy for feedback.
 The result was… crickets.
 But that didn’t mean the team didn’t have issues; they just didn’t feel comfortable coming to him.

 He found there were a variety of reasons why employees weren’t comfortable with walking into his office at a random time to bring up problems:

 - The team loved working on Toy Story and that made them feel certain issues were worth putting up with.